robotic-s/Gemini-Copilot/README.md

 ## Contact

-For support or queries, please open an issue on GitHub or contact the maintainer at your-email@example.com.
+For support or queries, please open an issue on GitHub or raise issues....s.s.

 ---